tokensmith/otter/README.md

 ```

 - The only value that can change is, `name="EntryServlet"`.
 All the other values must be as shown above.
 - `value="/app/\*"` must not change because the [entry filter](https://github.com/RootServices/otter/blob/development/src/main/java/org/rootservices/otter/servlet/EntryFilter.java) prepends `/app/` to all requests that are not jsps.
-Which forwards requests to the entry servlet.

 ### Resources